1ft-seabass/ibm-techxchange24-japan-exhibition-granite-llm/00-simple-try-en.md

 It finished install.

-## Let's launch Ollama
+## Launch Ollama

 ```
 ollama serve
 ```

-Please type the above command and press Enter to run it.
+Type the above command and press Enter to run it.

 ![alt text](images/00-simple-try-ja/00-simple-try-ja-8.png)

 It launched Ollama server.

-## Let's launch a new Terminal.
+## Start a New Terminal

 ![alt text](images/00-simple-try-ja/00-simple-try-ja-9.png)